particle-iot/particle-workshops/content/docs/ch2.md

 Now that you're an LED master, let's write some text to that fancy OLED display on your badge!
 You'll start by installing a firmware library for the screen and writing some text.
 Then, you'll set up a cloud function for your name and display it on the screen!

-1. In the Web IDE, look for the libraries icon in the right navbar.
+1. In the Web IDE, look for the libraries icon in the right navigation.
 It looks like a bookmark.

 ![](./images/02/libraries.png)